Empowering Multi-Turn Tool-Integrated Agentic Reasoning with Group Turn Policy Optimization: Conclusion

 \section{Conclusion}

 In this work, we addressed the challenge of training language models for multi-turn Tool-Integrated Reasoning through RL.
 Our solution, \textbf{\oursfull (\ours)}, introduces turn-level reward functions with rule-based rewards for individual turns and turn-level reward discounting for advantage calculation, overcoming trajectory-level reward limitations.
 Additionally, our reward shaping technique uses self-supervision signals from generated code to densify sparse binary rewards, improving learning efficiency.
-Empirical results demonstrate that \ours achieves 3.0\% relative improvement on average over GRPO on five diverse reasoning benchmarks, setting a new advanced RL technique to improve model reasoning.
+Empirical results demonstrate that \ours achieves 3.0\% relative improvement on average over GRPO on five diverse math reasoning benchmarks. \ours also improves \grpo by 3.9\% on commonsense reasoning and program synthesis tasks, demonstrating its generalizability to non-math domains.
+Furthermore, \ours incurs negligible overhead, setting it as a new advanced RL technique to improve model reasoning in the real world.